seaweedfs/seaweedfs-operator/TOPOLOGY_SUPPORT.md

 - **`env`**: `volumeTopology.GROUP.env` → `spec.volume.env`
 - **`requests`** and **`limits`**: `volumeTopology.GROUP.requests/limits` → `spec.volume.requests/limits`

+**Note**: If `requests` or `limits` are specified for a topology group, they completely replace the corresponding settings from `spec.volume`.
+They are not merged.
+You must specify all desired requests/limits for that group.
 - **`storageClassName`**: `volumeTopology.GROUP.storageClassName` → `spec.volume.storageClassName`
 - **`metricsPort`**: `volumeTopology.GROUP.metricsPort` → `spec.volume.metricsPort`
 - **`service`**: `volumeTopology.GROUP.service` → `spec.volume.service`